How is a microscope's total magnification calculated? | Channels for Pearson+

 1

-Understand that a microscope uses two sets of lenses to magnify an image: the eyepiece lens and the objective lens.
+Understand the components of a microscope: A microscope typically has two lenses that contribute to magnification - the objective lens and the eyepiece lens.

+Identify the magnification power of each lens: The objective lens usually has a variable magnification power, such as 4x, 10x, or 40x, while the eyepiece lens typically has a fixed magnification, often 10x.

-The total magnification of a microscope is calculated by multiplying the magnification power of the eyepiece lens by the magnification power of the objective lens.
+Recall the formula for total magnification: The total magnification of a microscope is calculated by multiplying the magnification of the objective lens by the magnification of the eyepiece lens.

-This multiplication gives the total magnification, which indicates how many times larger the image appears compared to the actual size of the specimen.
+Verify the calculation: Ensure that the multiplication is performed correctly to find the total magnification, which represents how much larger the image appears compared to the actual size of the specimen.

 Watch next